 Michelle Dunn Marsh is the founder of Minor Matters Books, and executive director of Photographic Center Northwest.
-She has worked in non-profit and commercial art book publishing for twenty years, fostering the creation of over 100 photography books.
-In the last five years she began curating exhibitions, including Jim Marshall: The Rolling Stones 1972 (EMP Museum), Here I Am—Photographs by Lisa Leone (Bronx Museum), and Terminal, Me and My Selfie, and Salt/Water (PCNW).
+An educator and advocate for significant photography, she has worked in the field for twenty years, fostering the creation of over 100 photography books.
+In the last five years she began curating exhibitions, including Jim Marshall: The Rolling Stones 1972 (EMP Museum), Here I Am—Photographs by Lisa Leone (Bronx Museum), and Terminal, Me and My Selfie, and Eugene Richards: "Enduring Freedom," (PCNW).
 She is interested in transcendent photography that pushes the boundaries of our culture and the medium today.

 Marta Hallett Is the President & CEO of Glitterati, Inc. a New York-based publisher of fine photography books.
 Before founding Glitterati, she was the Director of Rizzoli Publishing in the US.